-My unexpected coughs (more like discreet coughs) were perhaps from a can of chilled coconut water I’d drunk at the grocery.
+My discreet coughs were perhaps from a can of chilled coconut water I’d drunk at the grocery.

-I asserted this time that I was fine, and, “I should be more concerned about catching something from you.”
+I said, “I should be more concerned about catching something from you.”

-“In the new America, people get slapped for coughing like that on a public transport,” he said.
+“In the new America, people get slapped for coughing like that on public transport,” he retorted.

-I grinned at him – my eyes won’t close for a while now – as I stood up to exit at Newport.
-My 6’1 frame, as I walked by him, probably forced his mouth shut.
+I grinned at him – my eyes won’t close for a while now – as I stood up to exit at Port.
+My 6’1 frame, as I walked by him, perhaps forced his mouth shut.
 Only silence thereon.
-Glad tomatoes crowned the cart and therefore not crushed.

 What I figured out later was that he was livid that even a grocery cart had found a space near the seat.
-He wanted to take his anger out at someone, and I happened to be the non-white guy he found a punching bag in?
-If he’d asked me, I would’ve given him my seat (I always do like I always cover my mouth.)
+He wanted to take his anger out on someone, and I happened to be the non-white guy he found a punching bag in?
+If he’d asked me, I would’ve given him my seat (I always offer my seat.)

-In last more than a decade of our life in the US, this was the first experience of its kind.
+In more than a decade of my life in the US, this was the first experience of its kind.

 But, my punching bag will remain a punching bag.
 I’m non-violence personified.